piyushsinghpasi/VITS-Batched-Inference/README.md

-# Efficient Batched Inference for VITS TTS Model
+# Batched Inference for VITS TTS Model

-This repository includes two main components: a shell script for efficient batched inference and a Python script for single-process inference of the VITS (Variational Inference Text-to-Speech) model.
+This repository includes two main components: a shell script for batched inference and a Python script for single-process inference of the VITS (Variational Inference Text-to-Speech) model.

 ## Installation